🀝Agreements

 A zone is a service area defined by a partner that contains a collection of providers and customers with compatible rates and terms.

-An agreement will be bound to a service/opportunity based on a matching zone (formerly catchment area).
+An agreement will be bound to a service/opportunity based on a matching zone.

-For example: if Customer A and Provider B have agreements in "Zone Bay Area" we would expect both agreements to be (mostly) compatible in terms of slip, cancellation, short notice, and other policies and features of the agreements.
+For example: if Customer A and Provider B have agreements in "Zone: NYC" we would expect both agreements to be (mostly) compatible in terms of slip, cancellation, short notice, and other policies and features of the agreements.
 That is: Provider B should be able to work for Customer A.

 If Customer C has an agreement in "Zone Washington State" we wouldn’t consider Provider B because the rates/terms are too different between the two zones (e.g., appearance fees, minimums, booking charges, etc are different in Washington than the Bay Area).